Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/utils/portRetry/functions/performPortCheckWithRetry.md

 `string`

-Target hostname or IP address to check
+Target hostname or IP address to check.

 ### port

 `number`

-Port number to test connectivity
+Port number to test connectivity.

 ### timeout

 `number`

-Maximum time to wait for each connection attempt in milliseconds
+Maximum time to wait for each connection attempt in milliseconds.

 ### maxRetries

 `number`

-Number of additional retry attempts after initial failure (0 = try once only)
+Number of additional retry attempts after initial failure (0 = try once only).

 ## Returns

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`MonitorCheckResult`](../../../types/interfaces/MonitorCheckResult.md)\>

-Promise resolving to monitor check result with timing and status information
+A promise that resolves to a [MonitorCheckResult](../../../types/interfaces/MonitorCheckResult.md) containing port details, response time, and status.
+If all attempts fail, the result is a standardized error result.

 ## Remarks

-Uses [withOperationalHooks](../../../../../utils/operationalHooks/functions/withOperationalHooks.md) for sophisticated retry logic with exponential backoff.
-The maxRetries parameter represents additional attempts after the initial attempt, so maxRetries=3 results in 4 total attempts (1 initial + 3 retries).

-Retry logic includes:
-- Exponential backoff between attempts
+This function wraps [performSinglePortCheck](../../portChecker/functions/performSinglePortCheck.md) with retry logic using [withOperationalHooks](../../../../../utils/operationalHooks/functions/withOperationalHooks.md).
+It attempts to connect to the specified host and port, retrying on failure up to `maxRetries` times (for a total of `maxRetries + 1` attempts).
+Exponential backoff is applied between attempts.
-- Debug logging in development mode
+Debug logging is enabled in development mode.
+If all attempts fail, a standardized error result is returned via [handlePortCheckError](../../portErrorHandling/functions/handlePortCheckError.md).
-- Timing preservation across retry attempts
-- Standardized error handling via [handlePortCheckError](../../portErrorHandling/functions/handlePortCheckError.md)

 ## Example